Skip to Content

 Go for a Hike

-Acadia National Park is one of the top hiking destinations in the US, so it makes sense to make time for a hike.
+Acadia National Park is one of the top hiking destinations in the US.
 There are loads of hiking trails to choose from to suit all hiking abilities and itineraries.
 For those looking for beginning level hikes, Bubble Rock, the Ocean Path, the Wonderland Trail, or the Great Head Trail are great options.

 Views over jordan Pond in Acadia NP.